Sometimes, a neighbor tries to prevent a fellow neighbor from selling their

 house.
 They could be acting out of spite, to prevent someone new from moving into their neighborhood, or to purchase the property themselves.
-In either case, it can be a huge obstacle for a home seller.
-Is there anything that can be done about such sabotaging neighbors?

-The general rule of law is that the remedies against a neighbor are the same whether you are selling your home or not.
+In any one of these cases, it can be a huge obstacle for a home seller, can be done about such sabotaging neighbors?
+Depending on the situation, The general rule of law is that the remedies against a neighbor are the same whether you are selling your home or not.
 The two primary causes Trespass: When the neighbor physically enters upon your property – directly Nuisance: When a neighbor unreasonably interferes with your use of your property (for example: loud music, debris, late night parties).

 If the sabotaging neighbor has committed a trespass or created a nuisance,